Sidewalk Talk: Chart performance

-"Sidewalk Talk" debuted at number 36 on the Billboard Hot Dance Club Songs chart for the issue dated January 5, 1985.
+"Sidewalk Talk" debuted at number 48 on the Billboard Hot Dance Club Songs chart for the issue dated December 22, 1984.
 After five weeks, it reached the top of the chart, replacing Nuance's song, "Loveride".
 In an article published in Billboard, Chin noted that "Sidewalk Talk" was an unusual song to reach the top of the dance chart, since it was not released till then in commercially available 7-inch or 12-inch forms.
 The song was only serviced in remix form to the clubs.
 Chin added that the song's "emergence without a hard copy, so to speak, is highly uncharacteristic of a market, in which the 'commercial twelve' is a given for a long-show pop record."
 The song harkened back to the time when remix forms were not available except for club promotions.
 "Sidewalk Talk" ranked at number 20 on the year end tabulation of the Top Dance Club Songs for 1985.
 The song was released in 7-inch and 12-inch formats after eight months and entered the Billboard Hot 100 chart at number 80 on the issue dated November 16, 1985.
 After twelve weeks, it reached a peak of number 18 on the chart.
 Its final appearance on the chart was on the week ending March 15, 1986.
 On the Hot R&B/Hip-Hop Songs chart, "Sidewalk Talk" reached a peak of number 51, and was present for a total of nine weeks.

 "Sidewalk Talk" also charted in the United Kingdom, where it was credited as "Jellybean featuring Catherine Buchanan".
 It reached a peak of number 47 on the UK Singles Chart on the issue dated February 1, 1986, and was present for a total of four weeks.
-On the Netherlands Single Top 100, it reached a peak of No. 31, while on the Top 40 comprehensive chart, it peaked inside the top-ten at number six.
-"Sidewalk Talk" also debuted at peaked at number 34 on the Official New Zealand Music Chart.
+On the Netherlands Single Top 100, it reached a peak of No. 31, while it did not chart on the Top 40 comprehensive chart (it only made the promotional Tip Parade).
+"Sidewalk Talk" also peaked at number 34 on the Official New Zealand Music Chart.